- Grand Canyon University - B.S or M.Ed. in Early Childhood Education and Elementary Education

 A strong body of evidence shows that early learning is vital for children’s future learning and development.
 According to the U.S. Department of Education, preschool is vital for expanding educational equity and opportunity by giving every child a strong start.

-As a result, preschool enrollment and spending for preschool programs continues to increase.
-As of the 2014-15 school year, state-funded pre-k programs served almost 1.4 million children, an increase of more than 37,000 from the previous year.
-State spending grew to $6.5 billion during this time, an increase of $553 million from the year before.
-The following year, 32 states increased spending for preschool programs, an increase of $767 million to nearly $7 billion.
+As a result, preschool enrollment and spending for preschool programs continues to grow.
+As of the 2018-19 school year, state-funded pre-k programs served nearly a third of the nation’s four-year-olds—1.3 million children, an increase of more than 35,000 from the previous year.
+Total state funding grew to $8.75 billion during this time, an increase of $301 million from the year before.

 Preschool teachers provide our next generation of learners with a solid foundation for achieving future academic and social successes, which benefits them, their families, and society as a whole.